-Effective 1 January 2020 electronic services performed, undertaken or utilized in Zambia or whose benefit is for a recipient in Zambia is subject to VAT regardless of whether the service is paid for outside of Zambia.
+Effective 1 January 2020, electronic services performed, undertaken or utilised in Zambia or whose benefit is for a recipient in Zambia, are subject to VAT regardless of whether the service is paid for outside of Zambia.

-Where the electronic service provider has a permanent address of business or a registered office in Zambia, the service provider will be required to register and account for VAT through the normal VAT operations.
+Where the electronic service provider has a permanent address of the business or a registered office in Zambia, the service provider will be required to register and account for VAT in accordance with normal rules.

-In the case that the service provider does not have a permanent address of business or a registered office in Zambia, they will be required to appoint a person resident in Zambia to act as a tax agent on their behalf.
+In the case that the non-resident service provider does not have a permanent address of the business or a registered office in Zambia, there is a requirement to appoint a person resident in Zambia to act as a tax agent on their behalf.

-Notwithstanding the above, the Commissioner General of the Zambia Revenue Authority may appoint a tax agent to account for VAT on electronic services/commerce.
+Notwithstanding the above, the Commissioner-General may appoint a tax agent to account for VAT on electronic services/commerce.
 There are no registration thresholds for an electronic service provider.